 Understanding insulin resistance

-A 2021 study found that 40% of US adults between age 18 to 44 are insulin-resistant.
-Insulin resistance occurs when muscle, fat, and liver cells do not respond well to insulin and fail to take up glucose from your blood easily.
-As a result, your pancreas makes more insulin to help glucose enter your muscle cells.
-It is called hyperinsulinemia.
-In the long run, it leads to increased sugar levels in the blood.
+Insulin resistance occurs when muscle, fat, and liver cells do not respond well to insulin and cannot take up glucose from your blood efficiently.
+As a result, your pancreas makes more insulin to help glucose enter cells.
+This is called hyperinsulinemia.
+Over time, this can lead to higher blood glucose levels and prediabetes.

 As there are no routine tests to check for insulin resistance and no visible symptoms until the syndrome turns into prediabetes or type 2 diabetes, it is important to understand this growing condition.